A balance sheet tells a story of a company’s financial health—a tale of assets, liabilities, and the missing chapters of overlooked value.

 How can businesses address these missing elements?

-Businesses can rectify these omissions by adopting comprehensive accounting practices, utilizing specialized software, and ensuring a thorough evaluation of all potential assets, liabilities, and future commitments.
+Businesses can rectify these omissions by adopting comprehensive accounting practices, utilizing specialized software, and thoroughly evaluating all potential assets, liabilities, and future commitments.

 Why aren’t these elements typically included in traditional balance sheets?